-The UAE companies that provide credit or financing is defined as lease-finance business as per the ESR.
+The UAE companies that provide credit or financing is defined as lease-finance business as per the ESR relevant activity.
 Such businesses provide the loan, enter into finance lease in relation to assets other than land.
 They also provide credit in the form of hire purchase agreements or other types of financial arrangements.
 Banks, insurance, and investment fund companies that also provide in lease financing services are not included under Lease-Finance Business to prevent duplicate reporting while demonstrating economic substance in the UAE.

 The CIGA include